moderndatacompany/dataos.info/docs/resources/stacks/bento/bloblang/bloblang_core_features.md

 root.foo_two = this.(bar | baz).trim().replace_all("dog", "cat")
 ```

-You can find a full list of methods and their parameters in the methods page.
+A complete list of methods and their parameters is available on the methods page.

 ## Maps

-Defining named maps allows you to reuse common mappings on values with the apply method:
+Named maps can be defined to enable reuse of common mappings on values using the `apply` method.

 ```yaml
 map things {